 The best way to get a feel for covering the ball is to hit low punch shots with a middle iron.
 Don't think about making a shoulder turn; just keep your chest looking down at the ball as you hit smooth, arms-only punch shots.
 Then go back to normal swings, focusing on getting your chest over the ball at impact.

 This fault is more common among better players.
 If you're like me and play your best golf when you're hitting a cut shot, keep reading.
 As I mentioned earlier, I was struggling with the hook because I was hanging back on my right side and flipping my hands over through impact (above, right).
 To fix this, a swing thought that worked for me was to keep the heel of the club moving low and left through the shot.
 This means that after I strike the ball, I want to feel like the heel is skimming along the turf and then tracking left of my target (above, left).
 The feeling of holding the clubface open longer helps prevent the toe from snapping shut and reduces the chances of hitting the big hook.

 Take a pitching wedge and practice hitting little cut shots.
 Don't worry about where the ball goes; your only goal is for the heel of the club to beat the toe through impact as the clubhead swings left.
 I'll begin a session with 30- or 40-yard pitches, then work my way up to full swings with the same cut-shot feel.

-SEAN O'HAIR has won four times on the PGA Tour.
+Sean O'Hair has won four times on the PGA Tour.
 Now 30, he turned pro at 17.
-He ranked 21st in greens in regulation in 2012.
+He ranked 21st in greens in regulation in 2013.